Restoring detailed balance in non-Hermitian Markov processes: Graph-based SIS dynamics

-Figure~\ref{fig:SIS-steady-state} allows us the examine these findings more closely.
+Figure~\ref{fig:SIS-steady-state} allows us to examine these findings more closely.
 It shows the steady-state values of $P_\ell$ and $\phi_\ell$ before, during, and after the phase transition.
 These were obtained both by numerically integrating the master equation Eq.~\eqref{eq:master}, and by solving the optimization problem Eq.~\eqref{eq:entropy-derivative}.
 We employed the Kolmogorov-Smirnov distance to quantify the agreement between their respective distributions.
 In all three regimes, the two solutions match to within $10^{-3}$, with the largest discrepancy occurring near the phase transition.
 An inspection of $|P\rangle$ for increasing $\beta/\gamma$ reveals how the steady state evolves from configurations with a single infectious vertex to a distribution with a wider support, eventually converging to the fully infectious state for $\beta/\gamma \gg 1$.
-Remarkably, the transformed state, $\lvert \phi \rangle$, not only increases the entropy, as shown in Fig.~\ref{fig:SIS-entropy} and Fig.~\ref{fig:SIS-transition}, but also conserves some of the structure of $|P\rangle$.
+Remarkably, in the transformed state, $\lvert \phi \rangle$, not only has increasing entropy with time, as shown in Fig.~\ref{fig:SIS-entropy} and Fig.~\ref{fig:SIS-transition}, but also conserves some of the structure of $|P\rangle$.
 Specifically, the indices $\ell$ with the highest values of $P_\ell$ and $\phi_\ell$ coincide across all three regimes.
-This suggests that diagonal contributions $\eta_{\ell\ell} $ govern the transformation, whereas off-diagonal components actively mixes components to increase the Rénye entropy.
+This suggests that diagonal contributions $\eta_{\ell\ell} $ govern the transformation, whereas off-diagonal components actively mix components to increase the Rényi entropy.